NoxxieNl/laravel-db-progress/readme.md

-# Progress-Laravel
+# Laravel-Db-Progress
 [![Latest Stable Version](https://poser.pugx.org/noxxie/progress/v/stable)](https://packagist.org/packages/noxxie/progress)
 [![Total Downloads](https://poser.pugx.org/noxxie/progress/downloads)](https://packagist.org/packages/noxxie/progress)
 [![Latest Unstable Version](https://poser.pugx.org/noxxie/progress/v/unstable)](https://packagist.org/packages/noxxie/progress)
 [![License](https://poser.pugx.org/noxxie/progress/license)](https://packagist.org/packages/noxxie/progress)

-Progress-Laravel is a simple odbc progress service provider for Laravel.
+Laravel-Db-Progress is a simple odbc progress service provider for Laravel.
 It provides odbc connection by extending the Illuminate Database component of the laravel framework.
-This package is primarily ment for **windows** OS.
-Although when configured correctly you can also use the odbc connection manager in Linux to use this package.
+It also provides the grammer changes in order to let everything work.

+To connect to the Progress database we utilize the ODBC drivers provided from progress.
+These must be installed before you can use this package.
+I found out [This website](https://blog.zedfox.us/installing-openedge-sql-client-access-odbc-drivers-ubuntu/) contains all the information you need to install those drivers.

 ---